gesarizky/backend-report/README.md

-# Backend QC Report Generator with Image Upload
+# Backend Report Generator with Image Upload

 ## Table of Contents